Can Red Yeast Rice Supplements Naturally Lower My Cholesterol?

 - High-density lipoprotein (HDL) cholesterol: known as “good” cholesterol

-Leading medical organizations such as the Centers for Disease Control and Prevention (CDC) and American Heart Association warn against uncontrolled high levels of total and LDL cholesterol.
+Leading medical organizations such as the Centers for Disease Control and Prevention (CDC) and the American Heart Association warn against uncontrolled high levels of total and LDL cholesterol.
 They are serious risk factors for (atherosclerotic) stroke, coronary heart disease, diabetes and high blood pressure.
 High cholesterol and high triglycerides (a type of fat found in the blood) are also risk factors for developing metabolic syndrome, diagnosed when an individual has three or more of the following conditions listed below.
 Individuals with this group of conditions are at an increased risk for heart disease, stroke, type 2 diabetes and other health problems.

 Risk Factors for Metabolic Syndrome